 The best areas to stay in Auckland include:

-- Auckland Waterfront
+- Auckland CBD

 In recent years, the city has focused on making Queen Street and the surrounding area more pedestrian-friendly.
 Several streets are now wider, making it easier for cars, pedestrians, and cyclists to travel side by side.